The To-Do List: Festival season is here! Plus, Waxahatchee plays Crosstown Theater

 Elle Perry

-The Memphis native and two-time University of Memphis graduate has written for publications including The Memphis Business Journal, Memphis Flyer and High Ground News, and previously served as coordinator of The Teen Appeal.
+A native Memphian, Elle Perry has earned graduate degrees from the University of Memphis and Maryland Institute College of Art.
+She’s written for publications including the Memphis Business Journal, Memphis Flyer and High Ground News, and previously served as coordinator of The Teen Appeal.

 Jasmine McCraven